Our Planet

 Our Planet is a British nature documentary series made for Netflix.
 The series is narrated by David Attenborough and produced by Silverback Films, led by Alastair Fothergill and Keith Scholey, who also created BBC documentary series Planet Earth, Frozen Planet and The Blue Planet, in collaboration with the conservation charity World Wildlife Fund (WWF).
-Music composed by award-winning composer Steven Price.
+The soundtrack was composed by Steven Price.

-The series addresses issues of conservation while featuring these desperate animals in their respective home regions, and has been noted for its greater focus on humans' impact on the environment than traditional nature documentaries, centering around how climate change impacts all living creatures.
+The series focuses on the wildlife and natural wonders of eight different ecosystems, and has been noted for its greater focus on humans' impact on the environment than traditional nature documentaries, centering around how climate change impacts all living creatures.
 It is the first nature documentary Netflix has ever made.
 All episodes were released on 5 April 2019.
 A behind-the-scenes documentary was released onto Netflix on 2 August 2019.
 Netflix reported that 25 million households were expected to watch the series during its first month of release.
 It was later reported that 100 million households had watched the series as of March 2021.

-A second season is set for a 2023 release.
+A second season, Our Planet II, was released on June 14, 2023.

 Production

 On 15 April 2015, it was announced that the team behind the BBC nature series Planet Earth would produce an eight-part nature docu-series for Netflix that would be released in 2019.
-It was four years in the making and was filmed in 50 countries, and over 600 crew members took part in the production.
+It was nine and a half years in the making and was filmed in 50 countries, and over 600 crew members took part in the production.
 The series focuses on the breadth of the diversity of habitats around the world, including the Arctic wilderness, the deep sea, the vast landscapes of Africa and the diverse jungles of South America.

 In November 2018, David Attenborough was announced as the narrator, with the release date of 5 April 2019 also announced.

 Promotion

-The series premiere was held on 4 April 2019, at the Natural History Museum in London.
+The series premiere was held on the 4th of April, 2019, at the Natural History Museum in London.
 Guests at the premiere included Prince Charles and his two sons Prince William and Prince Harry, Charlie Brooker, David Beckham and his son Brooklyn Beckham, Ellie Goulding and the series narrator David Attenborough, who attended the event to underline their support for action against climate change.

 In his speech, Prince Charles said he hoped “Our Planet” would educate hundreds of millions of people around the world about what action was required, while David Attenborough called on the world to "be responsible careful citizens of this planet which is our only home, and for the creatures that live in it."

-The first teaser trailer for "Our Planet" was released on 8 November 2018.
+The first teaser trailer for Our Planet was released on 8 November 2018.
 Three months later, on 4 February 2019, the second teaser trailer was released.
 On 19 March 2019, the official trailer for the documentary was released.